ynojima/guideline/source_en/ArchitectureInDetail/FileUpload.rst

         When the files uploaded as application are to be saved as temporary files, they should be output to a directory other than the directory specified in \ ``<location>``\  element.

-Settings to enable fetching of request parameters in Servlet Filter processing
+.. _file-upload_setting_servlet_filter:

+Servlet Filter settings
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Perform the following settings to fetch request parameters in Servlet Filter processing at the time of multipart/form-data request.
+The operation when the maximum size allowed in file upload exceeds the limit at the time of multipart/form-data request, varies depending on the application server. \ ``MultipartException``\  generated when maximum size exceeds the limit depending on the application server is likely to be not detected and exception handling settings described later will be invalid.

+| Since this operation can be evaded by setting \ ``MiltipartFilter``\ , \ ``MiltipartFilter``\  setting is described as a prerequisite in this guideline.
+| Setting example is given below.

 - :file:`web.xml`